 Every host and guest has to put invalid information about themselves when signing up.
 This way, every account can be protected and fake profiles are avoided completely.
 The platform provides an end-to-end encrypted chat option to get in touch with your host as well as account protection with multi-factor authentication.

 The advanced payment system makes sure that your money goes straight to the host, so no worries about card scams or fraud.
 If you arrive at your place and it’s not how it was advertised online, you can always contact Airbnb and get a full refund of your stay within the first 24 hours.
 This way, you will always receive exactly what you paid for!

 And be considerate during your stay, as guests also receive a review!
 This ensures that everyone on Airbnb is behaving and interacting in the best way possible since no one wants a bad review to pop up on their profile.

 The Top 15 Airbnbs in Kyoto

-Overall Best Value Airbnb in Kyoto – Tatami Style Room by Kyoto Station
+Overall Best Value Airbnb in Kyoto – Private Japanese-Style Room

-Let’s begin our list of the best Airbnbs in Kyoto with this traditional Japanese tatami style room.
+Let’s begin our list of the best Airbnbs in Kyoto with this traditional Machiya house, where you will get to stay in an authentic tatami style room.
 Not only does it give you a window into real Japanese life, but it’s one of the best options in terms of budget, location, and style!
-There’s room for two guests, so it’s a great option for solo/business travellers and couples on a budget.
-It’s easy to get in and out of the apartment – you’ll be given a code by your helpful and friendly host.
-So, your stay will be as convenient and easy as possible!
+You’ll be staying in a private room in a shared house with other guests, so it’s a great option for solo travelers looking to meet people and make some friends, whilst also conserving their budget.
+It’s also within walking distance of many popular attractions including Nishiki Market and the Gion area.